 Creating and publishing high-quality content definitely helps businesses grow, reach new customers, and provide them with a superior digital experience.
 On the other hand, crap content can even turn buyers away from your business.

-In this regard, in 2021, in the world of COVID-19, when the Internet began to live an even more active life, and online sales jumped several times, a new life began for CMS solutions.
+In this regard, in 2022, in the past-COVID world, when the Internet began to live an even more active life, and online sales jumped several times, a new life began for CMS solutions.
 In fact, according to a report by MarketWatch, the CMS industry market size is projected to grow from USD 62.4billion in 2020 to USD 116.2 billion by 2025, at a CAGR of 13.3%.

 But with so many headless CMS options out there, it’s very difficult to find the right solution for a specific use case.

 In this article, you will learn what a CMS is, the difference between headless and traditional cms, we will give examples of how and when it is advisable to use headless cms, and also consider how to choose headless cms.
 We’ve also compiled a list of the best headless cms on the market, so you can compare them, see features, and finally choose the best headless cms that fit your needs.

 What are headless cms?

 But first, let’s figure out what is headless cms?

 Head = Static codes on the frontend, therefore, content can be displayed on just one device.